nightuser/xkb-keyboard-indicator/README.md

 # xkb-keyboard-indicator

-XKB Keyboard indicator for Unity.
+XKB Keyboard indicator.
+Indicator in Unity and KDE and regular systray application in other DE/WM.

 ## Status